 Faculty in the School of Music include a wide range of performers, teachers, conductors, composers, and scholars, whose knowledge and guidance support the training of students in the Doctor of Musical Arts and master's degree programs.
 Individuals who hold graduate degrees from ASU's School of Music hold prestigious performing and university teaching positions throughout the nation.
-The graduate programs are indeed comprehensive and provide for wide and diverse opportunities for students in performance, course work, and research.
+The graduate programs are indeed comprehensive and provide for wide and diverse opportunities in performance, course work, and research.

-Three concentrations are available in the M.F.A. in Theatre program: acting, scenography, and theatre for youth.
-The concentration in acting is based on a conservatory model, providing performance opportunities in mainstage and studio production.
-The Ph.D. in Theatre program also offers a concentration in theatre for youth.
+Three concentrations are available in the M.F.A. in Theatre program: performance, scenography, and theatre for youth.
+The concentration in performance challenges performing artists to reinvigorate the classics, develop new works, explore new theatrical forms, and discover changing